georgait/QAToolsPoc/README.md

 Task<T> WhoAsksFor<T>(IQuestion<T> question) where T : class
 ```

-Then, we can use assertions like this:
+Then, we can use assertions like below:

 ```
 var text = await actor.WhoAsksFor(TheText.OfTarget(TraceViewer.CliCommand));
 Assert.AreEqual(command, text);
 ```

-Of course, we can also use lambda like this:
+Of course, we can also use lambda like below:

 ```
 .OfTarget(page =>